-The primary driver for RII Track-2 FEC investments is the need to build investigator-driven, interjurisdictional research collaborations that have the potential to be nationally and internationally competitive.
-The project description must include a strong rationale for the collaboration and demonstrate that the partnership is designed to facilitate discovery and innovation in the focus area, which neither party could address as well or rapidly alone.
-RII Track-2 FEC proposals are unique in their integration of researchers into collaborative teams, and must develop a diverse, well-prepared, STEM-enabled workforce necessary to sustain research competitiveness.
-The recruitment and/or development of diverse early-career faculty are critical in achieving this goal and must be an integral component of the proposed project.
+The primary driver for RII Track-2 FEC investments is the need to build STEM-driven, interjurisdictional research collaborations with the potential to be nationally and internationally competitive.
+The project description should include a strong rationale for the collaboration and demonstrate that the partnership is designed to facilitate discovery and innovation in the focus area, which neither party could address as well, or as rapidly, alone.
+RII Track-2 FEC proposals are unique in their integration of researchers into collaborative teams across EPSCoR jurisdictions, and must develop a diverse, well-prepared, STEM-enabled workforce necessary to sustain research competitiveness.
+Moreover, NSF EPSCoR recognizes that the demographics of the United States is changing and therefore to be competitive, EPSCoR jurisdictions need to be intentional regarding broadening participation in projects through diversity and inclusion of traditionally underrepresented in STEM as they consider the future.
+Therefore, the recruitment and/or development of early-career faculty that are traditionally underrepresented in STEM fields as well as the involvement of traditionally underrepresented groups at all levels of this project are critical in achieving this goal and must be an integral component of the proposed project.

-Over the long term, RII Track-2 FEC investments are expected to result in sustained improvements in research competitiveness, so that EPSCoR investigators can more successfully pursue significant opportunities of national and international importance in science and engineering research and education.
-Non-EPSCoR and international collaborations may be included, but no EPSCoR funds should be directed to these institutions.
+Over the long term, RII Track-2 FEC investments are expected to result in sustained improvements in research competitiveness, enabling EPSCoR investigators to successfully pursue significant opportunities of national and international importance in science and engineering research and education.
+Moreover, specific to this solicitation, it is expected that previous NSF and other federal agency investments will be leveraged and translated into advancing industries of tomorrow in the involved jurisdiction(s).
+Non-EPSCoR and international collaborations may be included, but no EPSCoR funds should be directed to these organizations.